hydephp/develop/docs/digging-deeper/advanced-customization.md

 ## Customizing output directories

-Like the source directories, the output directories are also important as they determine the final output path for each page type in your compiled static site.
-This change also affects the route keys.
+Like source directories, the output directories are also important as they determine the output path for the compiled pages.

 Note that these are relative to the site's `output_directory` setting.
 Setting the value to '' will output the page to the root of the site.